tldr-pages/tldr/pages/linux/qm-sendkey.md

 # qm sendkey

-> Send the Qemu monitor encoding key event to the virtual machine.
+> Send the QEMU monitor encoding key event to the virtual machine.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

 - Send the specified key event to the virtual machine: